| 423.1 Definitions. (a) Care label means a permanent label or tag, containing

 Package, or in some other conspicuous place, so that consumers will

-be able to see the care information before buying the product.
+be able to see the care information before buying the product. (d) Manufactures and importers of products covered by Sertion 423.5 are

 exempt from the requirement for a permanent care label if the product